-MHA maintains a list of units located in all neighborhoods that are available for the Section 8 Program and updates this list regularly.
-When listings from owners are received, they will be compiled by bedroom size and will be provided at MHA offices and at briefings to applicants/participants looking for rental units.

-To improve owner relations, recruit new owners, and keep owners informed of programspecific legislative changes, MHA conducts periodic meetings with participating owners, initiates personal contact through formal and informal discussions and meetings, and actively participates in community based organization(s) comprised of private property and apartment owners and managers.
+- G. MHA maintains a list of units located in all neighborhoods that are available for the Section 8 Program and updates this list regularly. - (1) When listings from owners are received, they will be compiled and provided online, at MHA offices per request, and at briefings to applicants/participants looking for rental units. - H. To improve owner relations, recruit new owners, and keep owners informed of program-specific legislative changes, MHA conducts periodic meetings with participating owners, initiates personal contact through formal and informal discussions and meetings, and actively participates in community based organization(s) comprised of private property and apartment owners and managers.